iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > The idea is nice, but it drains the battery instead of having settings to work only when charging and from some battery percentage.
 EDIT: You say that it works only when charging, but there is no indication for it.
 Please update the app to show it.
 Also please have settings, to disallow it being used when below some percentage (I want it to stop when below 95% for example).<br> :date: __2020-11-20 09:34:48__

-> This app should have an option to work at 50% or even less of the processing power while not charging my phone.
-It doesn't really make sense when most smartphones have an ultra fast charging and doesn't need to be charged overnight.
-EDIT: App stopped working and doesn't do any calculations anymore...<br> :date: __2020-10-31 22:27:03__

-> Interesting idea but still having issues with the app crashing.<br> :date: __2020-10-08 15:54:04__

 #### 1-star reviews